Zions Bancorp's profit nearly doubles

 Excluding items, Zions earned 40 cents per share.

-The bank’s shares, which have fallen about 9 percent in the last three months and underperformed the S&P 500 Index, closed at $18.57 on Monday on the Nasdaq.
+The bank's shares, which have fallen about 9 percent in the last three months and underperformed the S&P 500 Index .SPX, closed at $18.57 on Monday on the Nasdaq.